Youth Baseball Rules Addendum

 o The pitching coach shall not verbally or physically coach while in the pitching position.

 o The pitching coach shall position himself as not to be an obstruction to the defensive team on any possible play once the ball has been hit.

-o Penalty: If a coach violates this rule after the ball is pitched, obstruction shall be called.
+o Penalty: Obstruction shall be called if a coach violates this rule after the ball is pitched.

 o Additional Penalty: If a coach violates this rule before the ball is pitched, First Offense: Warning; Second Offense: Removal of the coach as the pitcher for the remainder of the game.

 1. Pitching Coach: The Pitching Coach shall be an adult at least eighteen (18) years of age.